vectara/vectara-docs/www/docs/api-reference/search-apis/stream-query.md

 Each streamed chunk contains a portion of the summary text, identified by a unique `future_id`.
 Once the full summary is streamed, you receive a final response with the `done` field set to `true`, allowing flexible handling and processing of results.
+If you enabled the Factual Consistency Score, this value appears after the summary shows `done` as `true`.
 The Stream Query API request has three different types of responses:

 ### Preamble Response